IBM-Bluemix-Docs/cloud-object-storage-infrastructure/faq.md

 ## API Questions

-**Are COS bucket names case sensitive?**
+**Are COS bucket names case-sensitive?**

-Bucket names are required to be DNS addressable, and thus not case sensitive.
+Bucket names are required to be DNS addressable, and thus not case-sensitive.

 **What is the maximum number of characters that can be used in an Object name?**